 This course introduces students to the duties and responsibilities of a stage manager from preproduction to post production.
 Topics include: developing and assembling a prompt book, cueing and calling a show, and developing managerial skills in order to supervise and manage production personnel.
-Students must participate in Ocean County College Theatrical production.
+Students must participate in an Ocean County College Theatrical production.
+Code 2 course fee.